-From acting fame to humble taxi cab, Frank Rautenbach shares why life’s disappointments puts things into perspective
+From acting fame to a humble taxi cab, Frank shares why life’s disappointments puts things into perspective

-As a lead actor in The Bang Bang Club and Faith Like Potatoes, Frank Rautenbach appears every bit the wealthy artisan of his Hollywood fraternity, but a conversation with him will instead reveal a man who now feels no shame in being a humble taxi driver.
+As a leading actor in movies like The Bang Bang Club and Faith Like Potatoes, Frank Rautenbach appears every bit the wealthy artisan of his Hollywood fraternity, but a conversation with him will reveal a different man who now feels no shame in being a humble LA taxi driver.

 "It's amazing", the 42-year-old screen veteran says about his new workplace, which he fondly names "the counsel cab".

 "Do you know how many broken-hearted people live in Los Angeles?
 I've had people in my car who are multi-millionaires, and they have so much shame that they can't see straight."

 Movie success was more accidental than intentional for Frank but this did not stop him from feeling worthless when it ended.